Closer (play): California

-Early productions of Closer on the West Coast of the United States include one featuring Maggie Gyllenhaal as Alice in a Berkeley Repertory Theatre production in May 2000 (directed by Wilson Milam).
+Early productions of Closer on the West Coast of the United States include one featuring Maggie Gyllenhaal as Alice in a Berkeley Repertory Theatre production from 19 May to 9 July 2000 (directed by Wilson Milam).
 Gyllenhaal played opposite Rebecca De Mornay as Anna in a Mark Taper Forum production in December 2000, directed by Robert Egan.

 Divadlo Na Jezerce

 Directed by Jan Hřebejk.
 The play had its premiere on 22 November 2009 in Jezerka Theatre, in Prague.
 The Czech title is Na Dotek.